DevAlokX/Add-Multiple-Contacts/README.md

-this component you can add in action button. it will help you to create multiple contacts of related account
+You can add this component to the action button.
+It will help you create multiple contacts for the related account.